deeptestai/DEEPNAQQAL/README.md

 This repository is structured to support experiments focused on validating the performance of supervised learning (SL) validators across multiple datasets and research questions.
 It also includes comparison validators and generated test inputs for rigorous evaluation.

 - **experimental_data**
   Contains three different experiments based on three different datasets aligned with research questions.
-The folders are:
-  - `experiments_RQ1`
-  - `experiments_RQ2`
-  - `experiments_RQ3`
-  Each folder includes SL validator training files relevant to its research question.
+The folders are:`experiment_RQ1`,`experiment_RQ2` and`experiment_RQ3`.Each folder includes SL validator training files relevant to its research question.
 - **validators_for_comparison**
   Contains three folders of different comparison validators used to benchmark against our SL validators:
   - `DeepSvdd_validators` — scripts for deep SVDD-based validators